-Federated Hermes Municipal Bond Fund, Inc. (the "Corporation") is a diversified open-end, management investment company that was established under the laws of the state of Maryland on September 10, 1976.
-The Corporation operates as a single portfolio of the same name (the "Fund").
+The Fund is a diversified portfolio of Federated Hermes Fixed Income Securities, Inc. ("Corporation").
+The Corporation is an open-end, management investment company that was established under the laws of the State of Maryland on October 15, 1991.
+The Corporation may offer separate series of shares representing interests in separate portfolios of securities.

-The Board of Directors (the "Board") has established the following classes of shares of the Fund, known as Class A Shares, Class C Shares, Class F Shares and Institutional Shares ("Shares").
+The Board of Directors ("Board") has established three classes of shares of the Fund, known as Class A Shares, Institutional Shares and Class R6 Shares ("Shares").
 This SAI relates to all classes of Shares.
 The Fund's investment adviser is Federated Investment Management Company ("Adviser").

-As of June 26, 2020, the Fund changed its name from Federated Municipal Bond Fund, Inc. to Federated Hermes Municipal Bond Fund, Inc.
+Effective June 26, 2020, the Corporation changed its name from Federated Fixed Income Securities, Inc. to Federated Hermes Fixed Income Securities, Inc. and the Fund changed its name from Federated Municipal Ultrashort Fund to Federated Hermes Municipal Ultrashort Fund.